LafeLabs/srs/README.md

 ## 5. Implications

+We create sets that all contain the means to replicate.
+Sets have a "primary element" which is the object of desire of the person replicating the set.
+The basic prototype for a set is to have three elements: desire, the object of desire, and the means to replicate the whole set.
+Sets generally have subsets, and the elements of those sets are also considered to be elements of the superset.
+Basic axioms are not the same as ZFC, and must be investigated in further research.

 *Language is how the mind parses reality.*

 *From each according to their desire, to each according to their desire.*